 Businesses' economic wants change as well.
-Suppose that an entrepreneur starts his/her business in a garage.
-Then, as the business grows, s/he moves into a small storefront and hires employees.
-Finally, when the business booms, the entrepreneur invests his/her funds in a new building for the business.
+Suppose that an entrepreneur starts their business in a garage.
+Then, as the business grows, they move into a small storefront and hire employees.
+Finally, when the business booms, the entrepreneur invests their funds in a new building for the business.